Legrandin/pycryptodome/Doc/pycrypt.rst

 MD2               128 bits		Insecure, do not use
 MD4               128 bits		Insecure, do not use
-MD5               128 bits		Insecure, do not use RIPEMD            160 bits		Secure.
-This is RIPEMD-160.
+MD5               128 bits		Insecure, do not use RIPEMD160         160 bits		Secure.
-SHA               160 bits		SHA1 is shaky.
+SHA1              160 bits		SHA1 is shaky.
 Walk, do not run, away from SHA1.
 SHA256            256 bits		Secure.
 =============   =============	========